Tora! Tora! Tora!: Production

-Veteran 20th Century Fox executive Darryl F. Zanuck, who had earlier produced The Longest Day (1962), wanted to create an epic that depicted what "really happened on December 7, 1941", with a "revisionist's approach".
-He believed that the commanders in Hawaii, General Short and Admiral Kimmel, though scapegoated for decades, provided adequate defensive measures for the apparent threats, including relocation of the fighter aircraft at Pearl Harbor to the middle of the base, in response to fears of sabotage from local Japanese.
+Veteran 20th Century-Fox executive Darryl F. Zanuck, who had earlier produced The Longest Day (1962), wanted to create an epic that depicted what "really happened on December 7, 1941", with a "revisionist's approach".
+He believed that the commanders in Hawaii, General Walter Short and Admiral Husband E. Kimmel, though scapegoated for decades, provided adequate defensive measures for the apparent threats, including relocation of the fighter aircraft at Pearl Harbor to the middle of the base, in response to fears of sabotage from local Japanese.
 Despite a breakthrough in intelligence, they had received limited warning of the increasing risk of aerial attack.
 Recognizing that a balanced and objective recounting was necessary, Zanuck developed an American-Japanese co-production, allowing for "a point of view from both nations".
 He was helped out by his son, Richard D. Zanuck, who was chief executive at Fox during this time.

 Production on Tora!
 Tora!
 Tora! took three years to plan and prepare for the eight months of principal photography.
 The film was created in two separate productions, one based in the United States, directed by Richard Fleischer, and one based in Japan.
 The Japanese side was initially to be directed by Akira Kurosawa, who worked on script development and pre-production for two years.
-But after two weeks of shooting, he was replaced by Toshio Masuda and Kinji Fukasaku, who directed the Japanese sections.
+However, after two weeks of shooting, he was replaced by Toshio Masuda and Kinji Fukasaku, who directed the Japanese sections.
+Toshiro Mifune reportedly had been scheduled to play Isoroku Yamamoto but withdrew when Kurosawa left the project.

 Richard Fleischer said of Akira Kurosawa's role in the project:

-Larry Forrester and frequent Kurosawa collaborators Hideo Oguni and Ryūzō Kikushima wrote the screenplay, based on books written by Ladislas Farago and Gordon Prange of the University of Maryland, who served as a technical consultant.
+Larry Forrester and frequent Kurosawa collaborators Hideo Oguni and Ryūzō Kikushima wrote the screenplay, based on the books The Broken Seal by Ladislas Farago and Tora!
+Tora!
+Tora! by Gordon Prange of University of Maryland, who served as a technical consultant.
 Numerous technical advisors on both sides, some of whom had participated in the battle and/or planning, were crucial in maintaining the accuracy of the film.
 Minoru Genda, the man who largely planned and led the attack on Pearl Harbor, was an uncredited technical advisor for the film.

 Four cinematographers were involved in the main photography: Charles F. Wheeler, Shinsaku Himeda, Masamichi Satoh, and Osamu Furuya.
 They were jointly nominated for the Academy Award for Best Cinematography.
 A number of well-known cameramen also worked on the second units without credit, including Thomas Del Ruth and Rexford Metz.
 The second unit doing miniature photography was directed by Ray Kellogg, while the second unit doing aerial sequences was directed by Robert Enrietto.

 Noted composer Jerry Goldsmith composed the film score and Robert McCall painted several scenes for various posters of the film.